-Contact: John Deal 757.789.1763 or Dean of Instruction 757.789.1748
+Contact: John Deal 757.789.1763 or Chief Academic Officer 757.789.1748

 Purpose: This program is designed to train individuals who plan to seek full-time employment in fields involving the use of computer information systems.
 See General Education Requirements for electives.